 - Client reporting

 The other message we communicate to clients is that standards around these functions don’t have to be reinvented.
 They already exist and work on many projects big and small.
-So this does not have to be a large undertaking to build standards & rules around using project cost controls software & procurement management software.
+So this does not have to be a large undertaking to build standards and rules around using project cost controls software and procurement management software.

 As the meeting progressed, the whole team became much more comfortable and confident that they had a plan in place to best utilize the software and manage the oversight of their staff.
 One of the senior project managers pointed out, “We had this problem before we got the software.
 But now that everyone is using the same system, there’s a lot more transparency and visibility into what people are doing.
 There is built-in oversight and collaboration with this software.
 Before we got this software, we had guys building their own spreadsheets for a WBS, using reporting formats they used from a previous job, inventing their own formulas for forecasts, etc.; and most of the time we never even knew they were doing it.
 That can’t happen anymore.”